MichaelDemidov/Firebird-Auto-Updater/README.md

 At the time of writing this text, the program has been tested on more than 25 computers running Windows 7, 8, 10, and 11.
 With the exception of a few [messages from the antivirus and SmartScreen filter](#antivirus-issues), there were no problems with it.

-How To Run It As A User?
+How to Run It as a User?
 ------------------------

 To start installation or update, the user only needs the compiled file `Firebird_update_X_X_X.exe`.
 There are a couple of command line parameters to use with the executable.